 Diving blog highlighting all the amazing under water creatures and beauty.
 Discover Belize’s newest and largest Marine Reserve and most biologically-diverse coral atoll in the Western Hemisphere with Turneffe Flats Diving team.

-Dan and Traci Came to dive with us recently and took a great shot together underwater.
-You can tell these two have done this once or twice before, note there are very few bubbles in the picture, timing is everything to get the right shot.
+Dan and Traci came to dive with us recently and took a great shot together underwater.
+You can tell these two have done this once or twice before, as there are very few bubbles in the picture.
+Timing is everything to get the right shot.
 They took a number of top quality photos on this dive trip which we will show you over the next few weeks.
-Lookout for the Solitary Gorgonian Hydroid photo as this one is a favorite of ours.
+Lookout for the solitary gorgonian hydroid photo as this one is a favorite of ours.
 Thanks guys and we do hope to see you again soon, especially for your photographs ;-)

-Creature Feature: Spotted Eagle Rays (Aetobatus narinari) are amazingly beautiful and majestic, they can grow to over 9 feet wide and despite their size are usually shy of divers, this one however decided to swim along with our divers and gave us a photo opportunity too good to miss.
-Swimming right below us, we got a great view of her ‘fingerprint’, each Eagle ray has a unique pattern on their back and no two are the same, just like fingerprints on us.
-Eagle rays feed on shellfish, octopus, squid and even spikey sea urchins with their flat plate like, crushing teeth.
-Tucked away at the base of the tail are between 2 and 6 barbed venomous spines that they will use in defense should they get attacked, usually they are preyed upon by sharks, especially the Great Hammerhead shark, and will leap high out of the water as part of their escape plan.
+Creature Feature: Spotted Eagle Rays (Aetobatus narinari) are amazingly beautiful and majestic.
+They can grow to over nine feet wide and despite their size are usually shy of divers.
+This one decided to swim along with our divers and gave us a photo opportunity too good to miss.
+Swimming right below us, this eagle ray gave us a great view of her ‘fingerprint.’
+Each eagle ray has a unique pattern on its back and no two are the same, just like our fingerprints.
+Eagle rays feed on shellfish, octopus, squid and even sea urchins with their flat plate-like, crushing teeth.
+Tucked away at the base of the tail are between two and six barbed venomous spines used for defense against sharks, especially the great hammerhead, and they can leap high out of the water as part of their escape plan.
 They have even been known to accidentally jump into boats surprising the people onboard!
-Due to overfishing this species is on the IUCN Red List as “Near Threatened” and numbers are declining.
+Due to overfishing, this species is on the IUCN Red List as “Near Threatened” and their numbers are declining.

 Creature Feature: This is the Whitespotted Toadfish (Sanopus astrifer) which is endemic to Belize.